Summary

 Installing MATLAB: Dauphine

 provides a free licence for students.
 Please use your own laptop if you can with MATLAB installed.
 Please have Datafeed, Optimization and Econometrics toolboxes installed.
+You will need to tick them in the package list during the installation of MATLAB.

 Real time macro-data on MATLAB